RAGE-toolkit/RABV-GUI/README.md

 GLUE-GUI is a graphical user interface designed for running RABV-GLUE, specifically to facilitate GenBank submissions for rabies sequences.
 In addition to supporting GenBank submissions, GLUE-GUI has been updated with the latest rabies sequences and can perform database queries similar to those available on the RABV-GLUE website (http://rabv-glue.cvr.gla.ac.uk/).

 # Installation
 GLUE_GUI is developed in Java, so having Java installed is essential.
-We recommend using Conda to run GLUE-GUI, which makes the execution process simple.
+We recommend using Conda to run GLUE-GUI, which makes the installation process simple.

 ## Installing Conda
 MAC user can download Conda from below source, avoid this step if the MiniForge or Miniconda is already installed.